urbanjost/M_starpac/README.md

              tapered  series is  identical  to  the  centered series,  YC.
 If TAPERP >= 1.0, a 100-percent taper is applied to the series.

- Y       --> The vector of dimension at  least N  that contains the  N observa-
+ Y       --> The vector of dimension at  least N  that contains the  N
-             tions of a time series.
+             observations of a time series.

  YC      <-- The vector of dimension at least N that contains the centered time
              series.
 The centered series is